ephsmith/python-book/docs/guides/python-naming-rules-conventions.md

   different variables)

 ## Where do name rules apply?
+Name rules apply to:

+- all source code
+- the names of Python files
-Name rules apply to all source code and the names of Python files and any directories used in a Python source tree.
+- the names of any directories used in a Python source tree.

 When Python modules are imported, they become names that are available to our code.
 Given this, it makes sense that file and directory names in Python source trees must also follow naming rules.

 ## PEP8 Conventions for Names
 Generally speaking, a convention is a widely accepted way of doing things.
 The same is